 Information for education and training providers

-Social work students are recognised by the Department for Education and the Department of Health and Social Care as key workers supporting the national response to COVID-19.
-Education providers, working with practice educators, employers and students may decide if placements in their area should be suspended or adapted.
+Education providers, considering the latest government advice, and working with practice educators, employers and students may decide if placements in their area should be suspended or adapted.

 Student wellbeing, safety and the need for adequate support and supervision should always be the primary concern when considering whether placements should continue.
 We encourage you to make local arrangements for the assessment of each student’s practice learning, in conjunction with practice educators, and how any gaps in learning can be filled.

-Our advice remains that you can consider a reduction in the number of placement days.
-You must ensure that students meet our standards at the point they wish to apply to join the register, and so any consideration of adjustments should ensure that the standards can still be met.
+You must ensure that students meet our professional standards at the point they wish to apply to join the register, and so any consideration of adjustments should ensure that the standards can still be met.